jiko-learn/zmat2xyz/README.md

 3. **Convert and visualize**
    - Click "Convert to XYZ" to generate standard XYZ format
    - Click "View in 3D" for interactive 3D visualization
+   - Toggle atom labels as needed for clarity
    - Use "Copy" or "Download" to save results

 ## 📖 Usage Examples